 The University of Texas at Austin student chapter of the Society of American Military Engineers (SAME) was recently named a Distinguished Student Chapter.
 Only 14 of the 56 SAME student chapters have received this designation.
 The chapter, only two years old, has 22 students, many of whom are CAEE students.

-The UT Austin chapter also hosted an activity for Explore UT, an annual open house event for K-12 students in March 2014.
+The UT Austin chapter also hosted an activity for Explore UT, an annual open house event for K-12 students, in March 2014.
 The activity, "Demolition of Floating Bridges," challenged students to build their own balsa wood floating bridge and perform a simple load test to determine its strength.
 Approximately one-hundred K-12 students participated.

 For their community service project, the group participated in "trail remediation" on National Public Lands Day (NPLD) in Russell Park near Georgetown Lake in Georgetown, TX, in September 2013.
 NPLD is the nation’s largest, single-day volunteer effort for public lands.
-Applicable engineering contributions included construction of a retaining wall.
+Applicable engineering contributions included the construction of a retaining wall.

 Professor Eric Williamson, SAME faculty advisor, says, “It’s good to get recognized for the hard work that has gone into establishing a new student chapter at UT.”